 During facelift recovery, topical application of natural ingredients like aloe vera and manuka honey can aid healing.
 Aloe vera can soothe and reduce skin redness and swelling, while manuka honey promotes faster healing and lowers infection risk.
 Always consult your doctor before applying new substances to the incision area.

-Effective Facelift Recovery: Lifestyle Tips
+Effective Lifestyle Tips

 Adopting certain lifestyle habits can further enhance your facelift recovery.
 These include ensuring adequate rest, staying well-hydrated, and gradually resuming activities as per your doctor’s instructions.